SuperTux-Origins/supertux/CODINGSTYLE.md

 Capture pointers as `auto*`, not just `auto`.

-Use `const auto&` for loops to avoid copies.
+Use `auto const&` for loops to avoid copies.

 ## Namespaces